bxparks/AceRoutine/README.md

 #### Manual Scheduling or the CoroutineScheduler

-Manual scheduling has the smallest overhead for context switching between coroutines.
-But it is not possible to suspend and resume a coroutine.
+Manual scheduling has the smallest context switching overhead between coroutines.
+However, it is not possible to `suspend()` or `resume()` a coroutine because those methods affect how the `CoroutineScheduler` chooses to run a particular coroutine.
+Similarly, the list of coroutines in the global `loop()` is fixed by the code at compile-time.
+So when a coroutine finishes with the `COROUTINE_END()` macro, it will continue to be called by the `loop()` method.

-The `CoroutineScheduler` is easier to use because it automatically keeps track of all coroutines defined by the `COROUTINE()` macro.
+The `CoroutineScheduler` is easier to use because it automatically keeps track of all coroutines defined by the `COROUTINE()` macro, even if they are defined in multiple files.
 It allows coroutines to be suspended and resumed (see below).
 However, there is a small overhead in switching between coroutines because the scheduler needs to walk down the list of active coroutines to find the next one.

-If performance is not critical, then using the `CoroutineScheduler` is probably the most convenient.
+The scheduler is able to remove coroutines which are not running, if there are a significant number of these inactive coroutines, then the `CoroutineScheduler` may actually be more efficient than manually calling the coroutines through the global `loop()` method.

 ### Suspend and Resume